2025-2026 Academic Catalog

 HIST 245 - Royal France (3 Hours)

 The growth and development of the French nation from ancient Gaul through the reign of Louis XIV– Charlemagne and the rise of feudalism; the first Capetians; Louis IX, Philip IV, and the foundation of absolute monarchy; the Hundred Years' War; Francis I and the French Renaissance; Henry II and the religious civil wars; Henry IV, Richelieu, Mazarin and the consolidation of monarchical power; and Louis XIV, the majesty of Versailles and the legacy of the Sun King.
 Offered alternate years.
-C21:EL,HC,HU.
+C21:HC,HU.

 Curriculum: EL,HC,HU